 Automotive Engineering (B.Eng.)

-The Faculty of Automotive Engineering offers a Bachelor degree programme in Automotive Engineering.
+The Faculty of Mobility and Technology offers a Bachelor degree programme in Automotive Engineering.

 The main aim of the programme is to equip students with the knowledge they need about the vehicle as a holistic system, and the teaching deals with thermodynamics, mechanics, electronics, IT and how the individual automotive components interact with each other.